 Chance, stop it.

-The familiar, cool voice, spread through the back of Olive’s mind, momentarily quelling the anguish and rage burning in his chest.
+The familiar and cool voice spread through the back of Olive’s mind, momentarily quelling the anguish and rage burning in his chest.

 Standing behind Oran straight-backed with a stolid expression was a man with platinum blonde hair and ice-cold but tired eyes.